kriteeT/portfolio/README.md

 - <a href="https://unknownpresent.com/" target="_blank">Unkownpresent</a>
 - <a href="http://www.italthaiengineering.com/backupGoing/" target="_blank">ItalThai</a>

+## jobs, I am looking for

+- Pdf to Code
+- Make sure ui beautiful like design
+- Work on git
+- Modern JS frameworks web component (angular, react, vue) * It is very important because it makes the work quality and easy to maintain.
+- Engage with the designer for good looking design for customer and save time to write code

 ## ForFun html, css, js from W3Schools

 - <a href="https://kriteet.github.io/portfolio/work/admin/index.html" target="_blank">admin</a>
 - <a href="https://kriteet.github.io/portfolio/work/mailbox/index.html" target="_blank">mailbox</a>